WorkCover changes part of creeping eradication of individual rights

 These are the facts about Civil Liability Laws and why they must be reformed:-

-- people who are injured through no fault of their own bear the lifelong cost of the injury;
+• people who have injured through no fault of their own bear the lifelong cost of the injury;

-- a large part of medical treatment costs are transferred to the taxpayer through Medicare and public hospital treatment of victims (previously these expenses were paid by insurance companies).
+• a large part of medical treatment costs is transferred to the taxpayer through Medicare and public hospital treatment of victims (previously these expenses were paid by insurance companies).

-Government claims that reducing worker payouts to maimed workers was essential to reverse a deficiency in WorkCover’s financial reserves.
+The government claims that reducing worker payouts to maimed workers was essential to reverse a deficiency in WorkCover’s financial reserves.
 But WorkCover has only itself to blame.
-It has reduced employer premiums nearly every year since 1999 – a 30% premium reduction in a purely chest beating exercise to have the lowest premium in the nation – rather than building up reserves for a rainy day.
+It has reduced employer premiums nearly every year since 1999 – a 30% premium reduction in a purely chest-beating exercise to have the lowest premium in the nation – rather than building up reserves for a rainy day.

 Politicians should have the integrity to reveal their intentions straight out, rather than doing the job surreptitiously – every time an economic circumstance arises that makes a further cut to rights plausible.

-It is regretable that ordinary Queenslanders – who always expect the best from government – are oblivious to the creeping eradication of their individual rights.
+It is regrettable that ordinary Queenslanders – who always expect the best from the government – are oblivious to the creeping eradication of their individual rights.

 It is a paradox that the effort of previous generations to gain such rights seems inversely proportional to the ease with which government is now able to sweep them away.